SfikasTeo/CEID-Parallel-Algorithms-2023/README.md

 ## About the Algorithm:
 The algorithms is described in chapter: *1.7.1 Greedy Algorithms* in leighton's book.
-In summary we will focus on a way of routing the correct information and packets between the nodes of specific topologies and architectures.
+In summary we will focus on a way of routing the correct information and packets between the nodes of a linear topology.
-We will consider a **linear topology** of **N** nodes, in which exists an arbitrary amount of packets in each node, each destined for different nodes in the architecture.
+We will consider a **linear topology** of **N** nodes, in which exists just one packet in each node, each destined for different nodes in the architecture.
 In each step of the algorithm, from each node one packet can be transmitted in each direction.
-In case of **more than one** packets contesting for the **same** edge and direction of the network, the rule of "*Furthest first contetion resolution*" will be followed.
-Meaning that the packet having to travel the longest distance will be deemed as the **priority packet**.
-According to the **lemma 1.5** that is detailedy proven the algorithm must stop in **O(N-1) steps**.
 ![image](https://user-images.githubusercontent.com/65178946/230637725-4fa2a6e7-53f4-4b11-a64e-38b2ab376368.png)

 ## About the Implementation: